 - American Smooth

 - International Latin

 Here’s an example of what you can learn to do when you have the right shoes.
 Enjoy watching Riccardo Cocchi and Yulia Zagoruychenko as they dance the Jive.

 Ballroom and Smooth

-Gentlemen will wear the same type of shoe for both International Ballroom and American Smooth.
-They’re smart-looking Oxford lace-ups.
+Gentlemen will wear the same type of shoe for both International Ballroom and American Smooth, smart-looking Oxford lace-ups.
 Available in black leather or patent leather with a 1″ heel, they give stability and comfort to the ballroom dancer as he takes long strides in Ballroom and Smooth dancing.
 In addition, we’re looking for a close fit.